Week 13 NFL Picks: Odds Predictions and Top Prop Bets for Full Schedule

 Week 13 NFL Picks: Odds Predictions and Top Prop Bets for Full ScheduleDecember 2, 2018

-December football is officially here, which means star players are going to be expected to give their best performances of the season heading into the home stretch.
-It also means unexpected players will need to step up in order for certain teams to make it into the playoffs.
+December football is here, which means star players are going to be expected to give their best performances of the season heading into the home stretch.
+It also means unexpected players will need to step up in order for their respective teams to make it into the playoffs.

-We're coming off a week in the NFL that saw Chargers quarterback Philip Rivers complete 25 passes in a row, finish with just one incompletion and lead the offense to putting up 45 points — covering their 13.5 line with ease.
-At the same time, Denver held the Steelers offense to just 17 points in an upset victory.
-Aaron Rodgers threw for under 200 yards and only one touchdown in Green Bay's fourth loss in five games.
+We're coming off a week in the NFL that saw Los Angeles Chargers quarterback Philip Rivers complete 25 passes in a row, finish with just one incompletion and lead his offense to 45 points—covering their 13.5 line with ease.
+At the same time, the Denver Broncos held the Pittsburgh Steelers offense to just 17 points in an upset victory.
+Aaron Rodgers threw for under 200 yards and only one touchdown in Green Bay Packers' fourth loss in five games.

-That said, in addition to the NFL always finding cruel ways to remind us we actually know nothing, be careful assuming anything.
-The slate for Week 13 includes a rookie quarterback on the road for the first time in a must-win game, two Super Bowl contenders having it out in primetime, one of the NFL's most reliable offenses suddenly cutting top playmaker and much more.
+In addition to the NFL's ability to always find cruel ways to remind us we know nothing, be careful assuming anything.
+The Week 13 slate includes a rookie quarterback on the road for the first time in a must-win game, two Super Bowl contenders having it out in prime time, one of the NFL's most reliable offenses suddenly cutting a top playmaker and much more.

-All spreads and points totals are courtesy of OddsShark, while props come from 5Dimes.
+All spreads and points totals are according to OddsShark, while props come from 5Dimes.

 NFL Week 13 Odds